Berlin is the city that makes my heart skip a beat.

 Ostalgia is a term to describe fondness for certain aspects of life in East Germany under Communist rule.
 It is difficult to imagine how one could miss the misery of life on the Eastern Bloc but it is a widespread emotion among many survivors of other nations in the former Soviet Union as well.

 An older Russian woman once explained it as even though things may not have been happy, they were more stable than before and basic needs were usually guaranteed.
-It was not a time for dancing, but for having ones feet on solid ground.
+It was not a time for dancing, but a time for having ones feet on solid ground.

 During the Cold War, the Tränenpalast was another hectic border crossing station where families were sometimes permitted to visit each other briefly, but then sent back to opposing sides of the Wall.
 This led to a perpetual scene of tears, earning it the title Palace of Tears.